"Quality Outdoor Living Since 1995"

 If aesthetics are your primary goal and weather protection is secondary, pergolas have their place.
 Just go in with realistic expectations about when you’ll actually be able to use the space.
 And consider that louvered systems offer a middle path – pergola aesthetics when you want them, full protection when you need it.

-Either way, work with contractors who understand Okanagan conditions.
+Either way, work with a builder who understands Okanagan conditions.
 Structures built to California specs don’t survive BC winters.
-Engineering matters, permits matter, and quality installation matters.
+Building it tough for our climate matters, and quality installation matters.
 Get those right, and whatever you build will serve you well for decades.

 Ready to Build Your Outdoor Space?

 Get a free quote from Okanagan Patio Covers.
-We build patio covers and louvered systems engineered specifically for BC weather – locally owned, built for our climate.
+We design, manufacture, and install patio covers and aluminum pergolas over-built for BC weather – locally owned, with our own crew and a 30-year warranty.

 Get Your Free Quote